shishome/aryc/README.md

 Required names:
 * MUST be reference
 * MUST be current

+## File Structure

+Aryc File Structure refers to the schema used to store information.
+The current version of the Aryc File Structure is 1 released on January 21st, 2023

+* Alpha: Not Versioned.
+Any files generated prior to 1/21/2023
+* v1: Released 1/21/2022, Command Version 0.5.0 (Examples to come)

 # Things left to do
 [ ] - When opening an .aryc_submission or .aryc_reference file, check to make sure the paths still resolve.
 Otherwise redo the file.